top of page

 • Wrap or protect your fig trees planted in the ground in zones 7A and below when the forecast is predicting 15-20F.

-Fig Tree Care in the Winter
+Fig Tree Maintenance in the Winter

 Midway through dormancy: Take a Break